The Conservation Program

 Arrival & Orientation

 Volunteers fly into Christchurch International Airport and take a 25 min taxi ride to the volunteer house in Halswell.

 - Arrival Day: FRIDAY PRIOR TO 11am

 - Departure Day: FRIDAY, AFTER 4PM

 - Arrival Airport: Christchurch International Airport, Christchurch, New Zealand (CHC)

 Accommodation & Meals

-Volunteers on this program are primarily accommodated in a beautiful, historic stone house in the Halswell region on the outskirts of central Christchurch.
-Rooms are dormitory style with 2 - 4 people sharing and split by gender.
-Volunteers should bring their own sleeping bag, small pillow, towel and toiletries.
+Volunteers on this program are accommodated in a beautiful, historic stone house in the Halswell region on the outskirts of central Christchurch.
+Rooms are dormitory style with 2 - 4 people sharing.
+Volunteers should bring their own sleeping bag.

 The house is comfortable and well equipped with western-style bathrooms, laundry facilities, unlimited wi-fi and communal areas for relaxing.